On the frequentist validity of Bayesian limits: Posterior concentration and asymptotic tests

 \subsection{Existence of Bayesian test sequences}

 Lemma~\ref{lem:testineq} and proposition~\ref{prop:prototype} require the existence of test sequences of the Bayesian type.
 That question is unfamiliar, frequentists are used to test sequences for pointwise or uniform testing.
-For example, an application of Hoeffding's inequality demonstrates that, weak neighbourhoods are uniformly testable (see definition~\ref{def:weaktopologies} and proposition~\ref{prop:weaktests}).
+For example, an application of Hoeffding's inequality demonstrates that, weak neighbourhoods are uniformly testable (see proposition~\ref{prop:weaktests}).
 Another well-known example concerns testability of convex model subsets.
-Mostly the uniform test sequences in Schwartz's theorem are constructed using convex building blocks $B$ and $V$ separated in Hellinger distance.
-(Note: here and elsewhere in \iid\ setting, the parameter space $\Tht$ is $\scrP$, $\tht$ is the single-observation distribution $P$ and $\tht\mapsto P_{\tht,n}$ is $P\mapsto P^n$.) \begin{proposition} \\ Consider a model $\scrP$ of distributions $P$ for \iid\ data $(X_1,X_2,\ldots,X_n)\sim P^n$, $(n\geq1)$.
-Let $B,V\subset\scrP$ be convex with $H(B,V)>0$.
-There exist a test sequence $(\phi_n)$ such that,
+Mostly the uniform test sequences in Schwartz's theorem are constructed using convex building blocks $B$ and $V$ separated in Hellinger distance (see proposition~\ref{prop:minmaxhell} and subsequent remarks).

-\end{proposition} Questions concerning consistency require the existence of tests in which at least one of the two hypotheses is a non-convex set, typically the complement of a neighbourhood.
-Imposing the model $\scrP$ to be of bounded entropy with respect to the Hellinger metric allows construction of such tests, based on the uniform tests of proposition~\ref{prop:minmaxhell}.
-In subsection~\ref{sub:estimation} we consider related constructions of a Bayesian test sequences, \eg\ examples~\ref{ex:entropy} and~\ref{ex:barron} which allow control over Bayesian testing power as required in the theorems of section~\ref{sec:four}.
-(For more on this construction, see Le~Cam (1973) \cite{LeCam73}, Birg\'e (1983,1984) \cite{Birge83,Birge84}.)

 Requiring the existence of a Bayesian test sequence \cf\ (\ref{eq:bayestest}) is quite different.
 We shall illustrate this point in various ways below.
 First of all the existence of a Bayesian test sequence is linked directly to behaviour of the posterior itself. \begin{theorem} Let $(\Tht,\scrG,\Pi)$ be given.
-For any $B,V\in\scrG$ with $\Pi(B)>0, \Pi(V)>0$, the following are equivalent, \begin{itemize}[noitemsep,nolistsep] \item[(i)] there are $\scrB_n$-measurable $\phi_n:\scrX_n\to[0,1]$ \st\ for $\Pi$-almost-all $\tht\in B, \tht'\in V$,
+For any $B,V\in\scrG$ with $\Pi(B)>0, \Pi(V)>0$, the following are equivalent, \begin{itemize}[noitemsep,nolistsep] \item[(i)] there are $\scrB_n$-measurable $\phi_n:\scrX_n\to[0,1]$ such that for $\Pi$-almost-all $\tht\in B, \tht'\in V$,